Asa'ib Ahl al-Haq

-Asa'ib Ahl al-Haq (AAH; عصائب أهل الحق Aṣaʾib ʾAhl al-Haqq, "League of the Righteous"), also known as the Khazali Network (شبكة الخزعلي), is a radical Iraqi Shi'a political party and paramilitary group active in the Iraqi insurgency and Syrian Civil War.
-During the Iraq War it was known as Iraq's largest "Special Group" (the American term for Iran-backed Shia paramilitaries in Iraq), and is now part of the Popular Mobilization Forces (PMF), a group of Shi’ite militias that are close to Iran.
+Asa'ib Ahl al-Haq (AAH; عصائب أهل الحق Aṣaʾib ʾAhl al-Haqq, "League of the Righteous"), also known as the Khazali Network (شبكة الخزعلي), is an Iraqi Shia Islamist political party and paramilitary organization previously active in the Iraqi insurgency and Syrian Civil War.
+During the Iraq War, it was the largest of the Special Groups (Iraq).
+It's part of the Popular Mobilization Forces (PMF) in the 41st, 42nd, and 43rd Brigades, cooperating with the Iraqi government in its fight against ISIS.

-AAH is funded, trained, equipped and guided by Iran's Quds Force.
+AAH is funded, trained, equipped and guided by IRGC's Quds Force and Hezbollah's Unit 3800.
 Members of AAH, as part of PMF, receive Iraqi government salaries after the PMF units were officially integrated into Iraqi security forces in 2018.

-AAH has claimed responsibility for over 6,000 attacks on U.S.-led Coalition forces between 2006 and 2011.
-The militia's main tactic was to plant IEDs along the roads used by U.S. forces, resulting in many hundreds of fatalities among the Americans.
+AAH has claimed responsibility for over 6,000 attacks on U.S.-led Coalition forces between 2006 and 2011, seeking to drive U.S. forces out of Iraq.
+The militia's main tactic was to plant IEDs along the roads used by U.S. forces.
+These lethal roadside bombs killed and wounded hundreds of Coalition troops.
+Other tactics include sniper attacks, kidnappings, rocket and RPG attacks.
+Since 2011, AAH has assassinated Iraqi political opponents, killed civilian protesters, and continued attacks on U.S. diplomatic and military presence.
 In 2017, AAH created a party with the same name.

-On 3 January 2020, the U.S. Department of State announced its intent to designate AAH a terrorist organization along with two of its leaders, Qais al-Khazali and his brother Laith al-Khazali, who were designated Specially Designated Global Terrorists (SDGT).
+On 3 January 2020, the U.S. Department of State announced its intent to designate AAH a terrorist organization along with two of its leaders, Qais al-Khazali and his brother Laith al-Khazali, who were named Specially Designated Global Terrorists (SDGT).

 History

 Asa'ib Ahl al-Haq split from the Sadrist Movement in 2004.
 Qais al-Khazali split from Muqtada al-Sadr's Mahdi Army after the Shi'a uprising in 2004 to create his own Khazali network.
-When the Mahdi Army signed a cease-fire with the government and the Americans and the fighting stopped, Khazali continued fighting, and during the battle Khazali was already issuing his own orders to militiamen without Muqtada al-Sadr's approval.
+When the Mahdi Army signed a ceasefire with the government and the Americans and the fighting stopped, Khazali continued fighting, and during the battle Khazali was already issuing his own orders to militiamen without Muqtada al-Sadr's approval.
 The group's leadership (which includes Khazali, Abd al-Hadi al-Darraji (a politician in Muqtada al-Sadr's Sadr Movement) and Akram al-Kaabi), however, reconciled with al-Sadr in mid-2005.
 In July 2006, Asa'ib Ahl al-Haq was founded and became one of the Special Groups which operated more independently from the rest of the Mahdi Army.
 It became a completely independent organisation after the Mahdi Army's disbanding after the 2008 Shi'a uprising.
 In July 2006, A part of AAH fought alongside Hezbollah in 2006 Lebanon War against Israel.
 In November 2008 when Sadr created the Promised Day Brigade to succeed the Mahdi Army, he asked AAH (and other Special Groups) to join, but they declined.